-Interesting facts about this lot.
-It is a Minnan Oolong grown in South Fujian Province, specifically in the region along the coast of China.
-Farm is located at an elevation of about 800 meters.
-This lot was harvested in May of 2017.
+It is a Min Nan oolong grown in South Fujian Province along the coast.
+Cultivar is small leafed.
+Originating farm is located at an elevation of about 600 meters.
+This lot was harvested in late April 2020.

-Taste profile.
 Tasting this year's offering we found a fresh, light peachy note.
-The leaves open to a light shade of green and offer a subtle, fragrant flavors that hint as to why this Oolong is named after the pear.
-As with all well-made Oolongs, it will leave a distinct yet light, sweet, fruit-like aftertaste.
-Lot #7.
+The leaves open to a light shade of green and offer a subtle, fragrant flavors.
+It will leave a distinct yet light, sweet, fruit-like aftertaste.
+Lot #1.

-Steeping suggestions.
-Use approximately 3 grams per 8 ounces of water or serve Gongfu style with about 6 grams per 8 ounces of water.
-Use boiling water and rinse the leaves briefly and pour off.
-Re-infuse the leaves, steep them for about 2 minutes and taste.
+Use approximately 3 grams per 8 ounces of water; or, serve Gongfu style with about 6 grams per 7-8 ounces of water.
+Use boiling water (205 F and higher), rinse the leaves briefly and pour off.
+Re-infuse the leaves, steep for 2 minutes and taste.
 Leaves will offer multiple steeps.